thenewdarling/Spellbook/Class Features/Elemental Discipline.md

 ### Water Whip

 You can spend 2 [[Ki]] points as an action to create a whip of water that shoves and pulls a creature to unbalance it.
 A creature that you can see that is within 30 feet of you must make a Dexterity saving throw.
-On a failed save, the creature takes 3d10 bludgeoning damage, plus an extra 1d10 bludgeoning damage for each additional [[Ki]] point you spend, and you can either knock it prone or pull it up to 25 feet closer to you.
-On a successful save, the creature takes half as much damage, and you don't pull it or knock it prone.
+On a failed save, the creature takes 3d10 bludgeoning damage, plus an extra 1d10 bludgeoning damage for each additional [[Ki]] point you spend, and you can either knock it [[prone]] or pull it up to 25 feet closer to you.
+On a successful save, the creature takes half as much damage, and you don't pull it or knock it [[prone]].

 ### Wave of Rolling Earth